Veal Shanks in Tomato Gravy

 These osso buco or veal shanks will keep in the fridge for 4 to 5 days.

-You can of course.
+You can, of course.
 However, on the stovetop, I would prefer to sear the meat and sweat some fresh veggies.
-Perhaps you may like to try my recipe for osso bucco made on the stovetop and finished in the oven.
+Perhaps you would like to try my recipe for osso bucco, which is made on the stovetop and finished in the oven.

 Mashed potatoes and steamed rice are very popular.
-But you can also serve other potatoes like lemon rosemary roast potatoes, lemon dill potatoes, potato wedges.
-When I’m in a low-carb mood I usually serve it with cauliflower rice.
+But you can also serve other potatoes like lemon rosemary roast potatoes, lemon dill potatoes, and potato wedges.
+When I’m in a low-carb mood, I usually serve it with cauliflower rice.
 In addition, you can also serve it with creamy polenta.

-Almost any vegetable works great on the side.
-Try Sesame asparagus or garlic Parmesan asparagus, Swiss chard patties, sesame green beans, oven-baked butternut squash, oven-baked carrot sticks.
+Almost any vegetable pairs well with the dish.
+Try Sesame asparagus or garlic Parmesan asparagus, Swiss chard patties, sesame green beans, oven-baked butternut squash, and oven-baked carrot sticks.

 Slow Cooker Veal Shanks Recipe